 This Plan provides coverage for certain Preventive Services as required by the ACA.
-Coverage is provided with no cost-sharing (for example, no deductibles, coinsurance, or copayments), only if provided on an innetwork basis for the following services:
+Coverage is provided on an in-network basis only, with no cost-sharing (for example, no deductibles, coinsurance, or copayments), for the following services:

 - 1. Services described in the United States Preventive Services Task Force (USPSTF) A and B recommendations, - 2.
 Services described in the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control (CDC), and - 3.
 Health Resources and Services Administration (HRSA) Guidelines.